Jonaskouwenhoven/NLP-TAKEHOME/README.md

 ## data

 The JSON files for the 9 tests that are evaluated in this repository can be found in the 'testdata/' folder.

+## Log Files

+The Log files directory contains both error and succes logs of the different models on the different test sets.
+It provides a clear overview of the perfomance without having to run the code